cmnemoi/deploy-emush/README.md

 make deploy
 ```

-# TODO

-- Provision a server
-- Configure the server for basic security
-- Deploy mode : Bleeding edge or stable

 # License

-The deployment scripts and infrastructure as code in this repository are licensed under the [Apache License 2.0](LICENSE).
+The deployment scripts and infrastructure as code in this repository are licensed under the [Apache License 2.0](LICENCE).

-However, `eMush` is double-licensed under the [AGPL 3.0 or later](https://www.gnu.org/licenses/agpl-3.0.html) and [CC-BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).
+However, eMush is double-licensed under the [AGPL 3.0 or later](https://www.gnu.org/licenses/agpl-3.0.html) and [CC-BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).
 Please refer to its [README](https://gitlab.com/eternaltwin/mush/mush#license) for more details.

+# Support

+Please contact @evian6930 on Discord if you need help.

+Otherwise, this repository is provided as-is, and you are responsible for any damage that may arise from its use...
+(You've read the licence, right ?)